amelentev/java-oo/index.md

 These methods exists in many java classes (example: BigInteger, BigDecimal) so you can use operators on them "out of the box".
 Or you can add these methods to your classes to use OO (see [examples/Vector.java](https://github.com/amelentev/java-oo/blob/master/javac-oo-mvndemo/src//Vector.java)).

+## Subprojects / Implementation details

+- javac-oo-plugin
+	- Plugin to JavaC 1.7 and [Netbeans IDE] for operator overloading.
+Based on [javac-oo].
+	- Building via [maven] at top level: `cd java-oo; mvn clean install`.
+Or import maven settings in your IDE.

+- eclipse-oo-plugin
+	- [Eclipse IDE](JDT) plugin for OO support.
+	- Patching Eclipse Java Compiler to allow OO.
+	- Build in Eclipse with [PDE], [AJDT and Equanox Weaving] plugins.
+Run as Eclipse application with [equinox weaving enabled][equinox-weaving-launcher].

+- idea-oo-plugin
+	- [IntelliJ IDEA] IDE plugin for OO support.
+	- Modify Java frontend in IDEA to allow OO.
+Need javac-oo-plugin to actually compile.
+	- Build in IDEA.
+Run as IDEA plugin.

+- by-products:
+	- [javac-oo]
+		- Patched version of JavaC 1.7 for Operator Overloading support.
+If you need standalone javac compiler with OO.
+		- Build via ant or netbeans: http://openjdk.java.net/groups/compiler/README.html#build
+	- [eclipse-oo]
+		- Eclipse [Java Developer Tools] fork for Operator Overloading.
+		- Use it if you need native [Eclipse IDE] support, or Eclipse Java Compiler support.
+		- Build in Eclipse with [PDE].
+Run as Eclipse application.

 ## Publications
 ["Java Modular Extension for Operator Overloading", IJPLA, April 2014.](https://github.com/amelentev/java-oo/raw/master/doc/ijpla.pdf)